 Belen West is a remote neighborhood (based on population density) located in Belen, New Mexico.

-Belen West real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) mobile homes.
+Belen West real estate is primarily made up of small (studio to two bedroom) small apartment buildings.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Belen West neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Belen West neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 2000 and the present.

 In Belen West, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Belen West is very tight compared to the demand for property here.